PascalBod/RTOS-presentation/exercises/01-HelloWorld/README.md

 For Simplicity Studio, these libraries are provided as "software components" which can be added to a project in a simple way.

 There are pros and cons to this architecture.
-It's easy to add, configure and remove software support to a given interface or peripheral.
+Adding, configuring and removing software support to a given interface or peripheral is easy.
 On the other hand, it can be sometimes difficult to understand exactly how a library works.

 ## The exercise